Class field theory for function fields and finite abelian torsors

 \section{The abelian fundamental group scheme}

 We will continue to use the same notation as in the previous sections.
-For a fixed base point $x_0\in U(k)$, we denote by $\pi^{\Nori}(U,x_0)$ the {\it fundamental group scheme} for $U$ in the sense of \cite[II]{Nori82}.
+For a fixed base point $x_0\in U(k)$, we denote by $\pi^{\Nori}(U,x_0)$ the {\it fundamental group scheme} for $U$ in the sense of \cite[Chapter II]{Nori82}.
 This is a profinite $k$-group which classifies pointed $G$-torsors $(P,p)\to (U,x_0)$ for any finite (not necessarily abelian) $k$-group scheme $G$.
-For any rational point $x_1\in U(k)$, $\pi^{\Nori}(U,x_1)$ is an inner twist of $\pi^{\Nori}(U,x_0)$ by \cite[II, Proposition 4]{Nori82}; in particular, the maximal abelian quotient of $\pi^{\Nori}(U,x_0)$ does not depend on the choice of the base point $x_0$, and we denote it simply by $\pi^{\ab}(U)$.
-This is a profinite $k$-group such that there exists a natural isomorphism of abelian groups
+If $x_1\in U(k)$ is any other choice of base point, then $\pi^{\Nori}(U,x_1)$ is an inner twist of $\pi^{\Nori}(U,x_0)$ \cite[II, Proposition 4]{Nori82}; in particular, the maximal abelian quotient of $\pi^{\Nori}(U,x_0)$ does not depend on the choice of the base point $x_0$, and we denote it simply by $\pi^{\ab}(U)$.
+This is a profinite $k$-group with the property that there exists a natural isomorphism of abelian groups

 for variable finite $k$-groups $G$.